- Microsoft Teams collaboration features make it the best choice for both small and large companies.

 How can I disable Outlook Calendar synchronization to MS Teams?

-The reason why you can not disable synchronization between these apps is that they are using the same calendar.
-This happens because both application accounts (Outlook and Teams) are used with the same email account.
+You can not disable synchronization between these apps because they are using the same calendar.
+This happens because both application accounts (Outlook and Teams) use the same email account.

-Splitting your calendars into two different email addresses can prove extremely useful, especially if you’re dealing with a large number of meetings, both private and at work, and want to keep them separated for easy management.
+Splitting your calendars into two different email addresses can prove extremely useful, especially if you’re dealing with a large number of private and work meetings and want to keep them separated for easy management.

 How can I remove the “out of office” Teams’ status?